ltetzlaff/myo-js/README.md

 ## branding and assets
-You can use assets provided in our [branding](https://developer.thalmic.com/branding/) and [UX](https://developer.thalmic.com/ux/) guidelines.
+You can use assets provided in Thalmic's [branding](https://developer.thalmic.com/branding/) and [UX](https://developer.thalmic.com/ux/) guidelines.

 ## documentation
 You can read the full documention in [docs.md](docs.md)